0xSero/partisia-docs/docs/contract-compilation.md

-# Contract compilation and deployment
+# Compile and deploy contracts

 In the following sections we focus on the example token contract included in the example contract archive.
 The contract utilizes several functions.
 The main functions are *initialize*, and *transfer* that